Industry Insights: What’s New and Good to Know in Digital Banking

 And yet, it’s a lot to keep up with.
 Below, we have uncovered a few new and interesting ideas we think merit attention, whether you use Alogent digital solutions or not.
 The first two are about digital banking in general, and the last three with mobile banking specifically.

 Consumers ‘Flocking’ To Digital Payments, Led by Internal Transfers.
 CU Today.
 Study shows that digital payments continue to chalk up 5-7% growth in volumes, and charts the leading uses customers are making among all digital services.
-The study was based on shiny new March 2018 data for over 400 institutions, including both banks and credit unions.
+The study was based on March 2018 data for over 400 institutions, including both banks and credit unions.

 7 Digital Banking Sins and How to Avoid Them.
 Financial Brand.
 A well-wrought primer on how not to do digital banking, in 7 easy lessons.
 We think the third is one of the most important: stop making account holders learn two different interfaces for online and mobile.

 Citibank: Mobile banking use is up 25% in the last year.
 Mobile Marketer.
 First, the big guns.
 It’s no surprise that this new Citibank survey finds that nearly a third of all US adults use their mobile deposit apps more than any other apps except weather and social media.
 Several other interesting growth markers are up as well.
 Not all banks, even large ones, have these results, but all are trending upward.